-For the pilot, the sample of potential respondents was determined by a two-step process.
-First, we asked for nominations from human rights advocates worldwide for countries to include in the pilot.
+The sample of potential respondents was determined by a two-step process.
+First, we asked for nominations from human rights advocates worldwide for countries to include in the initial pilot in 2017.
 Thirteen countries were nominated, and we selected all 13 for inclusion in the pilot, as together they provided significant diversity in government type, country size, level of development, geographic location, and many other factors.
 The 13 countries are: Angola, Australia, Brazil, Fiji, Kazakhstan, Kyrgyzstan, Liberia, Mexico, Mozambique, Nepal, New Zealand, Saudi Arabia, and the United Kingdom.
-This diverse sample allowed us to test how well our methodology would work across different contexts.
+We conducted a similar search for additional states to include in the 2019 survey, with a strong focus on adding states where we could identify a "HRMI Ambassador," i.e. a locally-focused partner that helps to connect HRMI to the local human rights community and helps us identify potential survey respondents for that country.
+As a result, we added five countries to the sample: Democratic Republic of Congo, Jordan, South Korea, the United States of America, Venezuela, and Vietnam.
+This diverse sample of 19 countries helps to demonstrate how well our methodology works across different contexts.

-Second, relying on trusted partners in non-governmental human rights organisations around the world, we engaged in a snowball sampling technique whereby potential respondents who met our criteria in each of our pilot countries were referred to us.
-As potential respondents were added to the list, those respondents were also asked if they could recommend potential respondents.
-By the end of the process, we had identified between 17 and 43 potential survey respondents per country, each of whom was sent a single-use survey link, to ensure that the survey link was not shared with unintended respondents.
-Survey respondents were given at least three weeks to complete the survey and final response rates (counting only those who filled out the survey in its entirety) ranged from just under one fifth in some countries to almost half the respondents in another country.
-The number of fully-completed surveys that were used to calculate the civil and political rights data ranged between 5 and 11.
+Second, relying on HRMI Ambassadors and trusted partners in non-governmental human rights organisations around the world, we engaged in a snowball sampling technique whereby potential respondents who met our criteria in each of our sample countries were referred to us.
+As potential respondents were added, those respondents were also asked if they could recommend potential respondents.
+By the end of the process, we had identified between 12 and 74 potential survey respondents per country, each of whom was sent a single-use survey link, to ensure that the survey link was not shared with unintended respondents.
+Table 1 summarizes the information available about the number of responses and response rates for each country in our 2019 Expert Survey.
+Final response rates (counting only those who filled out the survey in its entirety) ranged from 17% in Mozambique up to 60% in South Korea.
+The number of fully-completed surveys that were used to produce the civil and political rights data for each country ranged between 6 and 19.
 However, responses from partially-completed surveys were also used, to the extent possible.